microbit-foundation/microbit-fs/docs/quick-guide.md

 var fsAvailableSize = micropythonFs.getStorageUsed();
 var fsUsedSize = micropythonFs.getStorageRemaining();

-// Generate a new hex string with MicroPython and the files var intelHexWithFs = micropythonFs.getIntelHex();
+// Generate a new hex string or Uint8Array with MicroPython and the files var intelHexStrWithFs = micropythonFs.getIntelHex();
+var intelHexBytesWithFs = micropythonFs.getIntelHexBytes();
 ```

 Public interface can be found in the `src/fs-interface.ts` file.